-The vehicle in the new teaser image is in fact the brainchild of fellow Swedish firm NLV Solar AG - a pioneer in photovoltaics and electrical power technology.
+The vehicle above is in fact the brainchild of fellow Swedish firm NLV Solar AG--a pioneer in photovoltaics and electrical power technology.
 The project was born when NLV commissioned Koenigsegg to develop and design a “car of the future”, incorporating the company’s proprietary solar technology.
 The end result was the four-seater solar-electric Quant design model shown last year.
 This year, the car is all NLV, and it's closer to production guise.

 NLV claims the FAES system can be charged to full capacity in 20 minutes and give the vehicle a range of about 300 miles.
 Helping to extend the range is a solar-cell coating called thin-flm that is applied to the car’s body.
 Finally, the Quant is also fitted with a brake-energy recovery system.